nodeontrain/nodeontrain.xyz/tuts/user_model.md

 ### Finding user objects
 Sequelize provides several options for finding objects.
-Let’s use them to find the first user we created while verifying that the third user (foo) has been destroyed.
-We’ll start with the existing user
+Let's use them to find the first user we created while verifying that the third user (foo) has been destroyed.
+We'll start with the existing user
 {% highlight javascript %}
 > User.findById(1).then(function(data){ console.log(data) })
 { dataValues: